This lesson is still being designed and assembled (Pre-Alpha version)

 Next section

 Next, we will introduce the structure of deep learning networks.
-We will focus on a popular and powerful branch of deep learning called Artificial Neural Network (ANN) or, more often, as Deep Neural Network (DNN).
+We will focus on a popular and powerful branch of deep learning called Artificial Neural Network (ANN) or, more often, as Deep Neural Network (DNN), or simply Neural Network (NN).

 (TODO) Explain the roadmap of the episodes, incl the “problem” we want to answer (ie. smartphone app classification), and activities we will be doing.